Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Don't miss an opportunity to highlight your company's achievements.
 Let the brand voice sound loud, but don't make the proposal overly promotional.
 You are proposing a mutually beneficial business relationship, not selling a product or service to a customer.

 After all, it's a partnership proposal and not a sales letter.
-Keep your partnership proposal honest and professional.
+Keep your proposal honest and professional.

 Learn more about some business proposal presentation tips to present your proposal confidently.